oxygenxml/web-author-user-role-plugin/README.md

 It includes:

 - Implementations of `ro.sync.ecss.extensions.api.DocumentTypeCustomRuleMatcher` that match one of the supported user roles.
 These can be used to activate certain frameworks only for certain users.
+If you want to use Oxygen XML Editor to configure your framework:
+  - Open the document type configuration dialog box for your framework.
+  - Add the compiled classes of this plugin in the **Classpath** tab.
+  - In the `Association rules` tab, select the class that corresponds to the role of the user that the framework applies to.

 Copyright and License
 ---------------------